jcoreio/react-view-slider/README.md

 import ViewSlider from 'react-view-slider/lib/withTransitionContext'
 ```

-This works exactly like `ViewSlider` except that it renders its pages within a `TransitionContext` component from
+This works exactly like `ViewSlider` except that it renders its views within a `TransitionContext` component from
 `react-transition-context` with the given `transitionState`.
 This is useful for doing things like focusing an `<input>`
-element after one of the pages has transitioned in.
+element after one of the views has transitioned in.